andreaiacono/andreaiacono.github.io/tesi/thesis.md

 chosen, so what the agents do appears very chaotic.
-The genetic algorithms used for agent evolution use the neural network weights as genetic code---that is, the encoding of their behavior; when two agents mate, their offspring\'s genetic heritage will consist of part of one parent\'s code and part of the other\'s.
+The genetic algorithms used for agent evolution use the neural network weights as genetic code---that is, the encoding of their behavior; when two agents mate, their offspring's genetic heritage will consist of part of one parent's code and part of the other's.

-Consider a prey at the beginning of the simulation (thus with chaotic behavior): if its neural network has as input the vision of a predator in front of it, and as output makes the prey move in that same direction, this prey will very likely have a rather short life and therefore will be able to reproduce less and spread its genetic code less; conversely, if the prey\'s neural network weights make it move in the opposite direction when it sees a predator, then it is more likely to live long enough to reproduce and thus spread a genetic heritage that makes it flee when it sees a predator.
+Consider a prey at the beginning of the simulation (thus with chaotic behavior): if its neural network has as input the vision of a predator in front of it, and as output makes the prey move in that same direction, this prey will very likely have a rather short life and therefore will be able to reproduce less and spread its genetic code less; conversely, if the prey's neural network weights make it move in the opposite direction when it sees a predator, then it is more likely to live long enough to reproduce and thus spread a genetic heritage that makes it flee when it sees a predator.
 This reasoning also works for